 What’s the Weather like in Banff in January?

 In short, January in Banff means it’s cold, and there’s plenty of snow.
-However, the frequent snowfalls during the month make places like Mount Rundle and Cascade Mountain stunning as they’re draped in sheets of white.
+However, the frequent snowfalls during the month make mountains like Mount Rundle and Cascade Mountain stunning as they’re draped in sheets of white.
 It’s one of the best times to visit Banff.

 It’s essential to pack for an Alberta winter if you’re visiting during these times.
 Don’t visit Banff expecting it to be warm.

-What are Chinook Winds?
+What Are Chinook Winds?

 If you’re visiting Alberta in the winter, you should familiarize yourself with Chinook winds or just “Chinooks.”